vf-solutions/Mustang-Bot/README.md

 <!-- BUILT WITH -->
 ### Built With

- - python 3:
+- Python 3:
   - Discord.py
   - async
   - os
   - psutil
+  - virtualenv
+- Visual Studio Code

 # How to Use Mustang-Bot

-## Method 1: Invite Link:
+## Method 1: Invite Link
 In the case you are interested in just using the bot, you can invite the bot to your server by following [this link](https://discord.com/oauth2/authorize?client_id=957743101995274280&permissions=8&scope=bot).

-## Method 2: Running it Independently
+## Method 2: Running it Locally

+To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-- Working Python 3 >= 3.9.0 installation
+- Working Python 3 >= 3.10.0 installation
   - [pip](https://appuals.com/fix-pip-is-not-recognized-as-an-internal-or-external-command/) is working

 - Visual Studio Code